Created by Henry Kane

 The series kicked off in 1947 in A Halo for Nobody, and must have been popular, spawning over thirty books, and even a short-lived radio series, Crime and Peter Chambers, in 1954.

 Considered hot stuff at the time, the books were actually pretty innocent as far as sex goes, more smirk than smut.
-Well, until the late sixties and seventies when, in an attempt to jump start the series, the books, most of them titled The (Such-and-Such) Job, pumped up the sex, plopped a few bimbos on the photo covers, and tried to pass them off as X-rated mysteries.
+Well, until the late sixties and seventies when, in a disappointing attempt to jump start the series, the books, most of them titled The (Such-and-Such) Job, pumped up the sex, plopped a few bimbos on the photo covers, and tried to pass them off as X-rated mysteries.
 But it was too little, and ultimately too late.
 Good ol’ Pete hasn’t been heard from since.

 Some folks really loved the series, and judging by the number of titles still floating around in used bookstores, they must have sold in the skedillions.
 Me?
 I tried, but I was never too impressed.
 The Chambers books may have been popular in their time, but I found them too glib–and even smarmy–at times.
 And his prose style was full of weird syntax and tongue-in-cheek, mood-killing asides, like he was trying too hard.
 Far better were some of his contemporaries, almost-forgotten private eye writers, such as William Campbell Gault, Robert Martin, Delores Hitchens, Thomas Dewey and even Richard Prather (who took his not being serious seriously).